Description

 pdftotext flag2of2-final.pdf && cat flag2of2-final.txtLearn more

 A polyglot file is a single file that is simultaneously valid in two or more different formats.
-Because most file parsers only read as much of a file as their format requires, you can construct files where the PDF parser sees a valid PDF and the PNG parser sees a valid PNG - each extracting different content from the same byte stream.
+Because most file parsers only read as much of a file as their format requires, you can construct files where the PDF parser sees a valid PDF and the PNG parser sees a valid PNG, each extracting different content from the same byte stream.

 89 50 4E 47 0D 0A 1A 0A; the PNG parser reads from byte 0. - The polyglot is crafted so neither parser is confused by the other format's data.

-- PDF files begin with
+- PDF files contain

 Learn more